Verdun: Battle of Verdun (First World War)

 Verdun was the site of a major battle, the longest-lasting of the First World War.
-One of the costliest battles in military history, Verdun exemplified the policy of a "war of attrition" pursued by both sides, which led to an enormous loss of life and very large casualty lists.
+One of the costliest battles in military history, Verdun exemplified the policy of a war of attrition pursued by both sides, which led to an enormous loss of life and very long casualty lists.

 Following the failure of the Schlieffen Plan in 1914 and the solidifying of the Western Front, Germany remained on the strategic defensive in the west throughout most of 1915.
 In the winter of 1915–16, German General Erich von Falkenhayn, the chief of the German General Staff (1914–1916) made plans for a large offensive on the Western Front that ultimately aimed to break the French Army through the application of firepower at a point that the French had to hold for reasons of national prestige.
 As Falkenhayn recalled it, his so-called "Christmas memorandum" to Kaiser Willhelm II envisioned a massive but limited attack on a French position 'for the retention of which the French Command would be compelled to throw in every man they have'.
 Once the French army had bled to death, Britain could be brought down by Germany's submarine blockade and superior military strength.
 The logic of initiating a battle not to gain territory or a strategic position but simply to create a self-sustaining killing ground—to bleed the French army to death—pointed to the grimness of military vision in 1916.

 Recent scholarship by Holger Afflerbach and others, however, has questioned the veracity of the Christmas memo.
 No copy has ever surfaced and the only account of it appeared in Falkenhayn's post-war memoir.
 His army commanders at Verdun, including the German Crown Prince, denied any knowledge of an attrition strategy.
 It is possible that Falkenhayn did not specifically design the battle to bleed the French army but used this supposed motive after the fact in an attempt to justify the Verdun offensive, despite its failure.